|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 Beta Gamma Sigma

 The Gamma Chapter of Beta Gamma Sigma, the national honorary business fraternity, was installed in the Fox School of Business and Management in March 1935.
 Membership is limited to seniors who are in the upper 10 percent of their class and juniors in the upper 7 percent of their class.
 The members of Beta Gamma Sigma are elected on the basis of high scholarship.
 Eligible students will be notified by mail in March and invited to attend a special induction ceremony in April.
-Please contact David Kaiser at (215) 283-1674 for more information.
+Please contact Charles Allen at 215-204-8122 for more information.

 This national honorary fraternity was established for students of accountancy, finance, and information systems.
-For more information please contact the officers of Beta Alpha Psi at (215) 204-8889, http://www.temple.edu/bap.
+For more information, please contact the officers of Beta Alpha Psi at 215-204-8889, www.temple.edu/bap.

 As part of the student's overall professional development, all FSBM students are strongly encouraged to participate in student organizations, professional associations, and academic fraternities.
 All major areas of concentration in the undergraduate curriculum have an associated organization.
 Freshmen and sophomores can utilize the organizations to find out more about the major fields of studies available to them.
 The student organizations provide an opportunity for students to meet one another outside the classroom as well as to meet practicing professionals from industry and government.
 Many organizations have an array of social activities that range from fundraising and community service projects to evening gatherings.

-The Fox School of Business and Management has the following student professional organizations: Accounting Professional Society, Association of Computing Machinery, American Marketing Association, Banking and Finance Club (Ambler), Beta Alpha Psi, Business Honors Student Association, Delta Sigma Pi, E-Business Association, Entrepreneurial Student Association/SIFE, Financial Management Association/National Honor Society, Fox Intelligent Investors Club, Gamma Iota Sigma, International Business Association, Lambda Alpha International, National Association for Black Accountants, Omicron Delta Epsilon, Phi Alpha Delta Pre-Law Fraternity, Phi Beta Lambda Business Fraternity, the Society for Human Resource Management, the Temple Ambler Business Society, Toastmasters, and Upsilon Pi Epsilon.
+The Fox School of Business and Management has the following student professional organizations: Accounting Professional Society, Association of Computing Machinery, American Marketing Association, Association of Management Information Systems, Beta Alpha Psi, Business Honors Student Association, Entrepreneurial Student Association/SIFE, Financial Management Association/National Honor Society, Gamma Iota Sigma, International Business Association, National Association for Black Accountants, Omicron Delta Epsilon, Phi Alpha Delta Pre-Law Fraternity, Phi Beta Lambda Business Fraternity, Rho Epsilon, the Society for Human Resource Management, Temple Economics Society, Toastmasters, and Upsilon Pi Epsilon.

 Fox School of Business and Management College Council (FSBMCC)